GooTechnologies/learn/tutorials/create/environment/index.md

 ![](13.jpg)

 Fog is a nice way to help set the mood and atmosphere of a scene.
 Check the box for it and you can set the color and range of the fog.
+Note that you need to have a visible entity in the scene to see the fog effect.

 ![](14.jpg)